Amplifier power supplies

 Some audiophiles differentiate between smooth and coarse film electrolytic types, claiming smooth is better, when high accuracy test gear proves the opposite to be true with little difference below 500Hz.
 Bi-polar types can, however, perform badly.

 Allow ventilation around large electrolytics since reduced operating temperatures can increase life dramatically.
-This is important, for example, if they are used to decouple supplies near output devices and their heat-sinks.
-One amplifier uses a 90°C bi-metal sensor fixed to the case or heat-sink to trigger the safety triac that blows the mains fuse.
-One type, the Dubilier DSH series, offered 5,000 hours at 105°C. Another might give typical lives of say 1,000 hours (41 days) at 105°C, 10,000 hours (13 months) at 85°C and 160,000 hours (18¼ years) at 40°C. The Philips 050 long-life series quoted 200,000 hours (>22½ years) at 40°C (max 85°C).
+This is important, for example, if they are used to decouple supplies, or outputs, near hot output devices and their heat-sinks.
+One amplifier used a 90°C bi-metal sensor fixed to the case or heat-sink to trigger the safety triac that blew the mains fuse.
+One ultra high performance type, the Dubilier DSH series, offered 5,000 hours at 105°C with extended HF range and could replace tantalum and solid aluminium types.
+Another might give typical lives of say 1,000 hours (41 days) at 105°C, 10,000 hours (13 months) at 85°C and 160,000 hours (18¼ years) at 40°C. The Philips 050 long-life series quoted 200,000 hours (>22½ years) at 40°C (max 85°C).
+The EPCOS Sikorel series could exceed this at higher temperatures.

 Similar principles apply to non-electrolytic types and should be considered if mounting capacitors, of any kind, near output devices, heat-sinks or other heat sources.